igayy/Nestcoin/INSTALL.md

-Building Pigycoin
+Building Nestcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Pigycoin Core reference implementation of Pigycoin.
+See doc/build-*.md for instructions on building the various elements of the Nestcoin Core reference implementation of Nestcoin.